ladybug-tools/spider/gbxml-sample-files/save-changes-samples/README.md

 ### Save Changes

-'Save Changes' is a module in gbX<L viewer that allows you to save the edits you make to a gbXML to a file.
+'Save Changes' is a module in gbXML viewer that allows you to save the edits you make to a gbXML to a file.
 Later you can use that file to carry out the identical edits on a later release of the gbXML file.

 This folder contains a number of save changes sample files.